ahb7/Kaggle_Projects/FishClassificationUsingCNN/README.md

-Kaggle Competition: The Nature Conservancy Fisheries Monitoring
+Kaggle Competition: The Nature Conservancy Fisheries Monitoring.
-Detecting and classifying species of fishes.
+Detecting and classifying species of fishes using Convolutional Neural Network (CNN) in Keras.
+Ranked 131 (top 6%) in the Leaderboard (ahb1).